Last Update: August 2023

 I can’t even begin to count the number of times that I’ve visited Thailand.
 Some visits were just short beach holidays or passing through on my way to other destinations.
 Several, longer visits involved extensive travel for months on my way to nowhere, just exploring this wonderful country.

 Although the list of highlights in Thailand seems endless, there are still many places like Mae Hong Son that are not yet overrun by tourists, but certainly worth discovering.
-Interesting cities oozing with local culture.
-Small laid-back riverine towns and spectacular nature reserves.
-Maybe not exactly hidden gems, but without the usual crowds, only visited by the few travelers in the know.
+The whole area is interesting and just oozing with local culture.
+A small laid-back mountain town, surrounded by spectacular nature reserves.
+Maybe not exactly a hidden gem, but still without the usual crowds, only visited by the few travelers in the know.

 Mae Hong Son is also nicknamed “The City of Three Mists“.
 Kind of mysteriously cool right?!
-It’s because of the fog from evaporating rain during rainy season, the dewy mist in winter and the smoke from field fires in the summer.
+It’s because of 1.
+The fog from evaporating rain during rain season, 2. the dewy mist in winter and 3. the smoke from field fires in the summer.
 I guess the latter isn’t so cool after all.

-With hardly 10,000 residents this is but a small town.
-The serenity of the surrounding mountains and the loads of possible activities make Mae Hong Son an incredible destination.
-However, you won’t find nearly as many tourists here as in neighboring Pai.
+With hardly 10,000 residents Mae Hong Son is just a small town.
+Actually the whole province with the same name is not very densely populated.
+The serenity of the surrounding mountains and the loads of possible activities make Mae Hong Son, Thailand an incredible destination.
+However, you won’t find nearly as many tourists here as in neighboring town Pai.
 No hipsters, no expat bars, no vegan-meditation-detox-yoga-resorts.
 Just a local vibe and perfect vistas.

 Authentic Northern Thai town